Updated: Nov 28, 2022

 Any of the victim’s grandchildren may be a suspect.

 If the victim’s parents and stepchildren were financially dependent on the victim (and there were no living children, siblings, or other relatives who would have inherited from the victim if the victim died without a will)

-If the accident victim did not die immediately, your attorney could bring a survival case alongside a wrongful death lawsuit.
+If the accident victim did not die immediately, your California Auto Accident Lawyer could bring a survival case alongside a wrongful death lawsuit.
 Every beneficiary of the victim’s estate is entitled to a portion of the payout if the victim’s estate files a survival act.